 - An eight-hour cardiopulmonary resuscitation (CPR) course

 - An Emergency Medical Responder or Emergency Medical Technician basic certification course

 - Approval for active membership by the Foothills Fire & Rescue Chief after a thorough background check

 - Recommendation from an officer and two firefighters.

-Upon acceptance as a volunteer member you will be provided necessary personal protective equipment (PPE) and communications equipment for responding to calls.
+Upon acceptance as a volunteer member, you will be provided with necessary personal protective equipment (PPE) and communications equipment for responding to calls.
 All equipment is the property of Foothills Fire & Rescue and must be returned should you no longer be an active member of Foothills Fire & Rescue.

-Once you submit your application, it will be reviewed by the Foothills Fire & Rescue recruitment team.
+Once you submit your application, the Foothills Fire & Rescue recruitment team will review it.
 If you are deemed a candidate for membership, you will be scheduled for an interview with the recruitment team.
 If you are extended an interview invitation, a full background investigation and a physical exam will be required.
-When you sign and submit this application, you are authorizing Foothills Fire & Rescue to obtain a consumer report about your criminal, driving, credit, education and employment history in order to properly evaluate your application for volunteer membership.
+When you sign and submit this application, you are authorizing Foothills Fire & Rescue to obtain a consumer report about your criminal, driving, credit, education, and employment history to properly evaluate your application for volunteer membership.